O957/O957/decisions/repo_labels.md

 * Default Color: `#cfd3d7`
 * Notes:
-* Description, Short: _Documentation that guides how-to_
+* Description, Short: _Documentation that primarily guides how-to_
 * Usage: Typically used in issues for documentation or content that guides someone through something as is described via [diataxis](https://diataxis.fr/explanation/)

 __help wanted__